 Before Crowder arrived on U-M’s campus, posters advertising his event were torn down and anonymous sources tweeted threats about throwing bags of urine at him on stage.
 Crowder commented: “I literally was reading about baggies of piss being thrown at me before coming on stage.”

 The event, titled “Halloween Spooktacular”, was planned to start at 7:00 pm but an unexplained delay kept the crowd waiting until 8:05 pm.
 While waiting, fans dressed in costumes and MAGA hats were entertained with Halloween music and “We want Crowder” chants.
 Finally, Crowder arrived onstage and began his discussion on current events while dressed as a Supreme Court Justice.
 Topics ranged from the legalization of marijuana in Canada to the recent pipebombs targeted toward certain Democrats.
+There are also acrylic bongs available these days.
 He quickly voiced his opinion: “Obviously a lot of talk about bombs lately, no one here supports that.”

 Later in the show, Crowder was joined by Owen Benjamin who was disinvited from the University of Connecticut last year because of his controversial views on transgenderism.
 The pair performed a skit called “A Tranny Named Sue,” addressing gender identity.
 Crowder acted as a transgender student going to college and suing the college because no one wanted to sleep with him.